AjoyNambiar/AjoyNambiar.github.io/_posts/2021-05-18-CLustering KMeans Intro: 3 Levels.md

 1. User loads the dataset n datapoints and inputs K cluster size - this is where user hands over control to machine.
 2. Machine assigns K random points as initial cluster centres and each data point to their nearest cluster centre
-3. For each cluster, compute the new cluster centre which will be the mean of all cluster members
+3. For each cluster, compute the new cluster centroid
-4. Now re-assign all the data points to the diffrent clusters by taking into account the new cluster centres
+4. Now re-assign all the data points to the diffrent clusters by taking into account the new cluster centroids
 5. Keep iterating through the step 3 & 4 until there are no further changes possible

 ![Capture1](/images/Capture1.JPG)